History of Ghana: District assemblies

 Rawlings, however, responded to such criticism by restating the PNDC strategy and the rationale behind it:

 Steps towards more formal political participation are being taken through the district-level elections that we will be holding throughout the country as part of our decentralisation policy.
 As I said in my nationwide broadcast on December 31, if we are to see a sturdy tree of democracy grow, we need to learn from the past and nurture very carefully and deliberately political institutions that will become the pillars upon which the people's power will be erected.
 A new sense of responsibility must be created in each workplace, each village, each district; we already see elements of this in the work of the CDRs, the December 31 Women's Movement, the June 4 Movement, Town and Village Development Committees, and other organizations through which the voice of the people is being heard.

-As for the categorization of certain PNDC policies as "leftist" and "rightist," Rawlings dismissed such allegations as "remarkably simplistic … What is certain is that we are moving forward!"
-For the PNDC, therefore, the district elections constituted an obvious first step in a political process that was to culminate at the national level.

 Rawlings's explanation notwithstanding, various opposition groups continued to describe the PNDC-proposed district assemblies as a mere public relations ploy designed to give political legitimacy to a government that had come to power by unconstitutional means.
 Longtime observers of the Ghanaian political scene, however, identified two major issues at stake in the conflict between the government and its critics: the means by which political stability was to be achieved, and the problem of attaining sustained economic growth.
 Both had preoccupied the country since the era of Nkrumah.
 The economic recovery programmes implemented by the PNDC in 1983 and the proposal for district assemblies in 1987 were major elements in the government's strategy to address these fundamental and persistent problems.
 Both were very much part of the national debate in Ghana in the late 1980s.